Icon-Newsletter-smaller

 Dropship is the first COD dropshipping company in the Philippines via Lazada, Shopee, and TikTok.
 You can register, choose a catalog (which offers premium sneakers, clothing, baby items, and lifestyle products), and start selling.

-It’s a dropshipping supplier with no upfront costs.
-You don’t need to pay any membership fee.
-You can also get a 5% to 20% dropship and category discount on over 200,000 products.
+With this dropshipping supplier with no upfront costs, you don’t need to pay any membership fee.
 Moreover, Banggood offers powerful dropship tools to help you attract more customers and sell more products.

 Regardless of your supplier choice, do your due diligence.
 Check if signing up with these suppliers comes with a fee.
 For instance, a pro plan with Oberlo may cost US$80 per month.

 Don’t forget the cut the dropshipping company in the Philippines will get from your profits.
-If you’re dropshipping with Lazada Philippines, you may have to pay the online platform a 1 to 4% commission from your sales.
+If you’re dropshipping with Lazada Philippines, you may have to pay the online platform a commission from your sales.

 Dropshipping Philippines Tutorial